sebastiangreger/kirby3-commentions/README.md

 ## Data structure and storage

-The commentions are stored in a `_commentions.txt` file in the according page's folder.
+The commentions are stored in a `_commentions.txt` file in a `_commentions` subfolder of the according page's folder.
 For virtual pages, that file is stored in a folder structure attached to the nearest ancestor that is not a virtual page (e.g. the page's parent or grandparent).

 ### Comments